agraef/midizap/README.md

 This is useful, in particular, if you use some external MIDI monitoring software to figure out which notes to put into your midizaprc file.
 To these ends, just check how the program prints middle C, and adjust the `MIDI_OCTAVE` offset in your midizaprc file accordingly.
 (This isn't necessary if you use midizap's built-in MIDI monitoring facility, as it always prints out MIDI notes in exactly the form that is used in the midizaprc file, no matter what the `MIDI_OCTAVE` offset happens to be.)

-Finally, there are some additional directives (and corresponding command line options) to set midizap's Jack client name and the number of input and output ports it uses.
+Also, there are some additional directives (and corresponding command line options) to set midizap's Jack client name and the number of input and output ports it uses.
 (If both the command line options and directives in the midizaprc file are used, the former take priority, so that it's always possible to override the options from the midizaprc file from the command line.)

 Firstly, there's the `-j` option and the `JACK_NAME` directive which change the Jack client name from the default (`midizap`) to whatever you want it to be.
 To use this option, simply invoke midizap as `midizap -j client-name`, or put the following directive into your midizaprc file: